sai-caylent/terraform-vpc-peering-aws-117/README.md

 6. run terraform apply to apply resources.

-## the following roles with access policy are required for this template
+## The following roles with access policy are required for this template

 The `arn:aws:iam::XXXXXXXX:role/cross-account-vpc-peering-test` requester IAM Role should have the following Trust Policy:

 <details><summary>Show Trust Policy</summary>